 Hiking is a favorite activity at Great Falls Park.
 A network of easy to moderate trails offer viewpoints, history, geology, and fun throughout the park.

+Park trails offer dramatic views of the river and explore historic sites in the park.
+This was the site of George Washington’s ambitious project to build a navigable canal from Ohio to the Chesapeake.
 Later, the park was a popular amusement park, reached by cable car from Georgetown.
-Remnants of both the canal and the town of Matildaville are accessible from park trails, and the Visitor Center offers displays and movies that highlight the history and geology of the park.
+Remnants of both the canal and the town of Matildaville are accessible from park trails.

-Here are two more favorite hikes in Great Falls Park Virginia:
+Here are three of the best hikes in Great Falls Park Virginia:

-Great Falls Park is a very popular destination, especially on spring and summer weekends.
-If you plan to visit the park on a beautiful Saturday or Sunday, arrive early or prepare to wait in entry lines of an hour or longer.
-Better yet, if you get a late start and encounter long lines, head to one of these Great Falls Park alternatives instead.
+Great Falls Park is a very popular destination on beautiful Saturdays and Sundays.
+You should arrive early or prepare to wait in entry lines of an hour or longer.
+Better yet, if you encounter long lines, head to one of these Great Falls Park alternatives instead.

-If you live in Washington DC or the Northern Virginia region and plan to make repeat visits, consider purchasing an annual National Park Pass.
-The annual pass covers Great Falls, Shenandoah, and other National Park sites across the country.
+If you plan to make repeat visits, purchase an annual National Park Pass.
+The annual pass covers Great Falls Park in both Virginia and Maryland, plus Shenandoah and other National Park sites across the country.

 Great Falls Park is located in McLean Virginia, just 18 miles from Washington DC.